pontoppi/ctool/README.md

 cont = calc_cont(wavelength,fluxdensity)
 ```

-Note that you may have to optimize the smoothing parameter <boxsize>.
-Also be aware that this
+Note that you may have to optimize the smoothing parameter boxsize.
+You can exclude regions containing broad bands using the exclude parameter.
-currently just works with narrow lines.
-A future version may add support to exlcude broader regions
-with wide lines or bands.